-On-site resident services coordinator, working a minimum of 20 hours per week.
-Property budget line item or evidence of arrangement with a third party provider specifying the funding source is required, as well as an executed "Acknowledgment of Guidelines for Resident Service Coordinators."
+(ii) Part-Time.
+On-site resident services coordinator working a minimum of .5 full time equivalent hours per week and a property budget line item or evidence of arrangement with a third party provider specifying the funding source for resident services coordinator salary, benefits and annual training is required, as well as an executed "Acknowledgment of Guidelines for Resident Service Coordinators."